Share this article

 Suggested superannuation balances for singles and couples for comfortable and modest retirements.

-However it’s worth asking yourself, what does your ideal retirement lifestyle look like?
-Especially when we factor in inflation, the rising cost of living expenses, in addition to one-off expenses such as unexpected medical expenses, ongoing health care expenses and of course, discretionary expenses, then this amount is likely to rise for younger generations.
+However, it’s worth asking yourself: What does your ideal retirement lifestyle look like?
+Especially when we factor in the rate of inflation, the rising cost of living expenses, in addition to one-off expenses such as unexpected medical expenses, ongoing health care expenses, increased private health insurance policies and of course, discretionary expenses, then this amount is likely to rise for younger generations.
 Perhaps $1 million is not a crazy number after all.

 If you want to see how you are tracking to achieve the type of retirement to suit your needs, according to Canstar, 30-year-old Australians would need to have a super account of approximately $59,000 for a comfortable lifestyle.
+You can also check your needs with this retirement calculator.
 Most alarmingly, the biggest super gap is women in their 60s, with over 50% super gap from the desired amount.
-As women have a longer average life expectancy than men, they need a larger retirement savings nest egg to handle bills.
+As women have a longer average life expectancy than men, they need a larger retirement nest egg to handle bills.
 Plus, women are generally disadvantaged by lower lifetime earnings than men.

 The table below offers estimated superannuation figures for different age groups to refer to as a rule of thumb.
 How are you tracking?